Published on

 [.blog-callout]

-For smaller teams, a simple review loop is enough:
+For smaller teams, a simple review loop is usually enough:

-A few minutes of testing upfront saves hours of debugging later, and builds the confidence that every AI-generated piece of your workflow actually works as intended.
+A few minutes of testing upfront can save you a major headache down the line, and it builds the confidence that every AI-generated piece of your workflow actually works as intended.

 6. Document your prompts and decisions